Markarian's Chain

 Finder Chart

 The Markarian chain is located in the constellation Virgo.
 Extend the imaginary line from the stars Chertan (θ Leonis) to Denebola (β Leonis) by the same amount.
 The two galaxies M 84 and M 86 are located there.
 The chain continues in a slight arc to the north and to the east.
 It's easy to get lost in the Virgo Cluster for all the galaxies.
-The best observation time is January to June.
+On 28 March it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is October to August.

 Finder Chart Markarian's Chain